MongoEngine/mongoengine/docs/userguide.rst

 collection by providing ``unique=True`` to a :class:`~mongoengine.Field`\ 's constructor.
-If you try to save a document that has the same value for a unique field as a document that is already in the database, a :class:`~mongoengine.ValidationError` will be raised.
+If you try to save a document that has the same value for a unique field as a document that is already in the database, a :class:`~mongoengine.OperationError` will be raised.
 You may also specify multi-field uniqueness constraints by using :attr:`unique_with`, which may be either a single field name, or a list or tuple of field names::